Matrix estimation by Universal Singular Value Thresholding: Applications

 This is commonly known as the stochastic blockmodel.
 It was introduced by Holland, Laskey and Leinhardt \cite{hll83} as a simple stochastic model of social networks.
 It has become one of the most successful and widely used models for community structure in networks, especially after the advent of large data sets.

-Early analysis of the stochastic blockmodel was carried out by Snijders and Nowicki \cite{sn97, sn01}, who provided consistent parameter estimates when there are exactly two blocks.
+Early analysis of the stochastic blockmodel was carried out by Snijders and Nowicki \cite{sn97,sn01}, who provided consistent parameter estimates when there are exactly two blocks.
 This was extended to a finite but fixed number of blocks of equal size by Condon and Karp \cite{condonkarp01}.
 Bickel and Chen \cite{bickelchen09} were the first to give consistent estimates for finite number of blocks of unequal size.
 It was observed by Leskovec et~al.~\cite{leskovecetal08} that in real data, the number of blocks often seem to grow with the number of nodes.
-This situation was rigorously analyzed for the first time in Rohe et~al.~\cite{rcy}, and was followed up shortly thereafter by \cite{bcl11, cwa, mossel12, chaudhurietal12} with more advanced results.
+This situation was rigorously analyzed for the first time in Rohe et~al.~\cite{rcy}, and was followed up shortly thereafter by \cite{bcl11,cwa,mossel12,chaudhurietal12} with more advanced results.

 However, all in all, I am not aware of any estimator for the stochastic blockmodel that works whenever the number of blocks is small compared to the number of nodes.
-The best result till date is in the very recent manuscript of Rohe et~al.~\cite{roheetal12}, who prove that a penalized likelihood estimator works whenever $k$ is comparable to $n$ `up to log factors'.
+The best result till date is in the very recent manuscript of Rohe et~al.~\cite{roheetal12}, who prove that a penalized likelihood estimator works whenever $k$ is comparable to $n$ ``up to log factors.''
 The following theorem says that the USVT estimator $\hat{M}$ gives a complete solution to the estimation problem in the stochastic blockmodel if $k\ll n$, with no further conditions required.
-(The method will not work very well for sparse graphs, however; for recent advances on estimation in sparse graphs, see \cite{chenetal12}.) \begin{thm} For a stochastic blockmodel with $k$ blocks,
+(The method will not work very well for sparse graphs, however; for recent advances on estimation in sparse graphs, see \cite{chenetal12}.)